 Archery in Mississippi Schools (AIMS) is designed to introduce 4th-12th grade students to the sport of International-Style Target Archery during their Physical Education Class and as an extracurricular team sport.
 Mississippi Department of Wildlife, Fisheries, and Parks (MDWFP) is the driving force behind AIMS.
-The program, which began in 2005 with 10 schools, is now in almost 500 schools and in 50 counties with more than 70,000 students participating each year.
+The program, which began in 2005 with 10 schools, is now over 500 schools and in over 50 counties with more than 80,000 students participating each year.
 The growth of AIMS has followed the national trend of Archery being the fastest growing sport nationwide and statewide.
-The first statewide Archery Invitational was held in Mississippi in 2011 with 400 student archers competing; and that number has expanded to over 3,900 student archers competing annually in the AIMS State Championships.
+The first statewide Archery Invitational was held in Mississippi in 2011 with 400 student archers competing; and that number has expanded to over 5,000 student archers competing annually in the AIMS State Championships.
 Mississippi students also rank at the highest levels in both National and International Archery competitions every year.

-Mangage Tournament Roster
+Manage Tournament Roster